Wisconsin Income Tax Calculator

 How Wisconsin income tax works

-Wisconsin imposes a four-bracket graduated income tax under Wisconsin Statutes §71.06.
-Rates range from 3.5% on the lowest bracket to a top rate of 7.65% on income above $315,310 (single and married filing separately) or $420,420 (married filing jointly).
-Wisconsin has its own standard deduction that differs from the federal standard deduction and phases out at relatively low income levels.
+Wisconsin imposes a four-bracket graduated income tax under Wisconsin Statutes sec.
+71.06.
+For tax year 2026, rates range from 3.5% on the lowest bracket to a top rate of 7.65%.
+Single filers, head-of-household filers, estates and trusts share one schedule (Schedule A) with the 7.65% rate on taxable income above $332,720; married filing jointly reaches 7.65% above $443,630; married filing separately reaches 7.65% above $221,820.
+Wisconsin has its own sliding-scale standard deduction that differs from the federal one and phases out as income rises.
 Wisconsin does not conform to many federal tax law changes and calculates Wisconsin income separately.
-Wisconsin taxes most forms of income including wages, interest, dividends, and capital gains.
-The state does offer various credits including a homestead credit for lower-income homeowners and renters.
+Wisconsin taxes most forms of income including wages, interest, dividends, and capital gains, and offers credits including a homestead credit for lower-income homeowners and renters.
 Your result updates the page link, so you can copy a permalink to any calculation.

 taxable income = gross income - standard deduction